Littorina obtusata: Distribution

 This marine species occurs wherever brown seaweeds grow.
 It is widely distributed: the Baltic Sea, in European waters from Norway down to Southern Spain, in the Mediterranean Sea, in the Northeast Atlantic Ocean along the Gulf of Maine.

 Scientific Background

 The flat periwinkle is not highly studied, so not much is known about them.
-Despite this, there have been recent developments in research on them, such as the following: It has been suspected that the L. Obtusata and L. Falbalis were the same species, then diverged into two species during their evolution.
+Despite this, there have been recent developments in research on them, such as the following: It has been suspected that the Littorina obtusata and Littorina falbalis were the same species, then diverged into two species during their evolution.
 Scientists were still debating when this divergence occurred.
-L. Obtusata tends to be bigger and live longer than L. Falbalis.
-Research suggests that L. Obtusata and L. Falbalis are starting to hybridize despite the strong differences in their genetics.
-The name of the hybridized species is L. Saxatilis, but there is little information and research on it.
+L. obtusata tends to be bigger and live longer than L. falbalis.
+Research suggests that L. obtusata and L. falbalis are starting to hybridize despite the strong differences in their genetics.
+The name of the hybridized species is L. saxatilis, but there is little information and research on it.